 Have you checked the terms and conditions of your pet insurance policy and are you aware of what you are covered for?
 Some policies have limitations as to what they will cover.
 For example, a time-limited pet insurance policy restricts cover to a 12-month period and after this time the condition you claimed for is no longer covered.
 If your pet is likely to develop a recurring condition or has a recurring condition then this policy may not provide the best cover for your needs and lifetime pet insurance may be more suitable.
 For more information on the different pet insurance policies, read our article 'What are the different types of pet insurance?'

 Most insurers do not cover pre-existing conditions and it is best to check with the insurer.
 Alternatively, some pet insurance providers have specialist policies for pre-existing conditions.
 For more information check out our article ‘Pet insurance for pre-existing conditions’.

 Most pet insurance policies have a 14-day waiting period from the policy start date which means you cannot make a claim within the first two weeks.
 Some providers, such as Scratch & Patch, waive the 14-day waiting period if you are switching from an existing pet insurance policy.

 Most basic pet insurance policies do not offer cover for dental treatment and you may have to pay for this as an additional extra.
 Insurers that do cover dental treatment may require annual dental checkups with a vet.

-Most pet insurance policies have an age limit on their policies.
+Some pet insurance providers have an age limit on their policies.
 Check with the provider on the minimum and maximum age limit for your pet.
 If your pet is older you may need to get a policy that specifically covers older pets.
 If your pet is older you can still get cover but you may have to pay more towards a claim.
 Find out more about 'The best pet insurance for older pets' in our article.

 What to do if your pet insurance claim is rejected